How To Manage Change When Outsourcing: 7 Keys

 Create a customer-focused work environment

-To be successful at outsourcing, you must have a service delivery team that’s customer-focused, determined and motivated—one that’s committed to continuously improving performance.
+To be successful at this, you must have a service delivery team that’s customer-focused, determined and motivated—one that’s committed to continuously improving performance.

 To create a dynamic environment, you must leverage effective performance management, recognition and reward, and learning, mentoring, and career development.